emilhaegglund/TADA/README.md

 # TADA - Taxonomic Aware Dataset Assembly
 A Snakemake workflow to assemble dataset for comperative and phylogenetic analysis of bacteria and archaea.
-Datasets can be generated baed on taxonomic information from [NCBI](https://www.ncbi.nlm.nih.gov/taxonomy), or taxonomic or phylogenomic information from [GTDB](https://gtdb.ecogenomic.org).
+Datasets can be generated based on taxonomic information from [NCBI](https://www.ncbi.nlm.nih.gov/taxonomy), or taxonomic or phylogenomic information from [GTDB](https://gtdb.ecogenomic.org).

 ## Installing
 Running the TADA-workflow requires Conda.
 First clone the repository from git